emolr/web-component-ui/readme.md

 ## Getting started

-The easiest would be to use WUI as a global CLI tool, but it can also be installed in the project and be run with npm `"build": "node node_modules/web-component-ui/bin/wui --compile"` as an example.
+The easiest would be to use WUI as a global CLI tool, but it can also be installed in the project and be run with npm `"build": "node node_modules/web-component-ui/bin/wui build -d"` as an example.
+`"start": "node node_modules/web-component-ui/bin/wui start -o"` as an example.

 ### Install the CLI